itsukiss/TopContentPager/README.md

 }
 ```

-that's all. you can use `TopContentViewController`.
+That's all. you can use `TopContentViewController`.
-if you want to customize, you read properties section and sample code.
+If you want to customize, you read properties section and sample code.

 # Logic
 ## View Structure